-Work out when and where you need to do things and plan to remind yourself at that time and place.
-For example it may help to prepare sample shopping lists featuring healthy food, to have some healthy menus to hand in the kitchen and to put away your largest plates, leaving smaller plates more accessible, to automatically reduce the size of meals.
+Work out when and where you need to do things, and plan to remind yourself of that time and place.
+For example, a plan to eat more healthily might include preparing shopping lists featuring healthy food; having some healthy menus to hand in the kitchen; putting away your largest plates, and using smaller plates to automatically reduce the size of meal portions.

-As with any Plan we need to make sure that we follow it!
-An effective way of doing this is to keep a diary of what you’ve actually done (e.g. as regards exercise, eating, drinking or smoking) is a good way
+As with any plan, though, we need to make sure that we follow it!
+An effective way of doing this is to keep a diary of what you’ve actually done with regards to exercise, eating, drinking or smoking.

-- Have a good reason for staying healthy – and keep this in the front of your mind
+- Have a good reason (or several!) for staying healthy, and keep this at the front of your mind.

-- Use healthier activities to help you take greater control of your life
+- Choose healthier activities to help you take greater control of your life.

-- Remember there are people and organisations (and technology) that can help you, including NHS health and wellbeing coaches.
+- Remember that there are people, organisations and technology that can help you, including NHS health and wellbeing coaches.

-- Think with your brain – not your stomach
+- Think with your brain, not with your stomach.

 - Make a plan, and monitor it, but don’t be afraid to start with small steps.